CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Conclusion

 \section{Conclusion}

 In this paper, we explore the problem of how to leverage large-scale Vision-Language Pre-trained (VLP) models, particularly CLIP, more effectively for compositional zero-shot learning.
 Unlike previous methods which treat CLIP as a black box, we propose to slightly modify the architecture and attach Concept-Aware Intra-Layer Adapters (CAILA) to each layer of the CLIP encoder to enhance the knowledge transfer from CLIP to CZSL.
 Moreover, we design the mixture-of-adapters mechanism to further improve the generalizability of the model.
 Quantitative evaluations demonstrate that \ours achieves significant improvements on all three common benchmarks.
+Due the lack of unfeasible pair filter, CAILA's performance drops from closed world to open world, when the number of possible pairs greatly increases, though.
 We also provide comprehensive discussions on deciding the optimal setup.